Spectra Assure Free Trial

 [ Download now: Gartner® Magic Quadrant™ for Software Supply Chain Security ]

-Land in the top right and you're a Leader in the Magic Quadrant.
-Land a bit lower in the lower right and you’re in the visionary corner –a vendor peering down the road, calling the next turn before the GPS does.
+Positioned in the top right and you're a Leader in the Magic Quadrant.
+Placed a bit lower in the lower right and you’re in the Visionary quadrant.

-The fact that this market now warrants its own quadrant is the real headline.
+I feel that the fact that this market now warrants its own Magic Quadrant is the real headline.
 The basement kid is now paying rent and buying a house.

 If you only remember one thing, remember this: SSCS is about the software you didn't write but absolutely depend on.
 Open source, commercial third-party software, containers, and , increasingly, AI models, LLMs, and even MCP servers — the stuff that arrives from upstream and quietly becomes load-bearing inside your business.